Traditional Irish music. Sponsored by Richmond Market and Beverage.

-Other groceries: goat cheese; pasture-raised chicken, beef, pork, & eggs; pesto; chocolate truffles; maple syrup; honey; bread; muffins, cookies; maple candies; wine (Huntington River Vineyard).
+Other groceries: honey, granola, goat cheese; pasture-raised chicken, beef, pork, & eggs; pesto; chocolate truffles; maple syrup; maple candies; wine (East Shore Vineyard).

-Dining options: SamosaMan (samosas, curries); Maple Wind Farm (grilled burgers, hotdogs, and sausages); Kadric’s (Eastern European cuisine); Maple Tree Tea (iced teas and lemonade); Ewetopia’s homemade ice cream; and Knick-Knackatory’s shaved ice & cookies (including gluten-free options).
+Dining Options: SamosaMan (samosas, curries); Maple Wind Farm (grilled burgers, hotdogs, and sausages); Kadric’s (Eastern European cuisine); Maple Tree Tea (iced teas and lemonade).

 Park in the Volunteer’s Green side of the lot, or the Town Center or Rec field lots.
 Better yet, arrive by bicycle or on foot!
 Please leave parking spaces in front of On the Rise for bakery patrons.
 Public restroom facilities are by the rec fields.